Diagonal Packing for Efficient Homomorphic Sparse Matrix-Vector Multiplication: Experimental Results

-{\bf{\underline{Experimental platform}}}: All experiments were conducted on a server equipped with two 56-core \texttt{Intel(R) Xeon(R) Platinum 8480+} CPUs, clocking @2.00\,GHz, and providing 112 hardware threads with Hyper-Threading, 105\,MB last-level cache, and 256\,GB DDR5 memory.
-On this architecture, the symmetrization and the initial ordering are relatively extremely cheap compared to the reduction in the encrypted {\tt SpMV} time.
-On the other hand, for a practically valid experimental setting, the optimization timeout is limited to 1 hour.
+{\bf{\underline{Experimental platform}}}: All experiments were conducted on a server equipped with two 56-core \texttt{Intel(R) Xeon(R) Platinum 8480+} 2.00\,GHz CPUs, providing 112 HW threads with Hyper-Threading, 105\,MB last-level cache, and 256\,GB DDR5 memory.
+On this architecture, the symmetrization and the initial ordering are relatively cheap compared to the reduction in the encrypted {SpMV} time.
+On the other hand, for a practical experimental setting, the optimization timeout is limited to 1 hour.